top of page

 • Momentary mode - when enabled, hold for on.

-• Lockout, factory reset, battery check, and button light on/off options.
+• Lockout, battery check, button light on/off, soft reset, and factory reset options.

-• Speed can be adjusted for all effects (with memory).
+• Speed can be adjusted for all presets (with memory).

 • 39 colour options including 4 white CCTs, and black.

-• Special features menu - Strobe Speed (10 speed/frequency settings), Accelerometer, Sound Reactive, and Brightness (10 brightness levels) control.
+• Settings (previously known as special features) menu - Strobe Speed (10 speed/frequency settings), Accelerometer, Sound Reactive, and Brightness (10 brightness levels) control.

 The RGB Critter has an impressive range of presets.
 Source: AOAM.